Brian3010/WildRoute/noteExpress.md

 For more advanced features and customization options, refer to the `passport-local-mongoose` documentation: [https://github.com/saintedlama/passport-local-mongoose](https://github.com/saintedlama/passport-local-mongoose).

+## Overview of token handling

+1. Registration:
+    - User sends a registration request to the server with their desired username and password.
+    - Server validates the input and creates a new user account in the database, including a hashed password for security.
+    - Upon successful registration, the server generates a refresh token for the user and stores it in Redis or another secure data store, associated with the user's account.
+The refresh token has a longer expiration time than the access token.
+    - The server then generates an access token (shorter-lived token) and signs it with a secret key, containing the user's identity and any relevant user claims.
+    - The server sends both the access token and refresh token back to the client as a response to the registration request.
+    - The client stores the refresh token securely (e.g., in an HttpOnly cookie or local storage) for future use.

+2. Login:
+    - User sends a login request to the server with their username and password.
+    - The server verifies the credentials and authenticates the user.
+    - If the credentials are valid, the server generates a new refresh token (since the previous one, if any, would have been used during registration) and associates it with the user's account in Redis.
+    - The server generates a new access token and signs it with the secret key, containing the user's identity and claims.
+    - The server sends both the access token and refresh token back to the client as a response to the login request.
+    - The client stores the refresh token securely for future use.

+3. Logout:
+    - When the user wants to log out, the client sends a logout request to the server.
+    - The server revokes the user's refresh token stored in Redis, effectively invalidating it.
+This prevents the refresh token from being used to obtain new access tokens.
+    - The client may also clear the stored refresh token from its side (e.g., delete the HttpOnly cookie or clear local storage) to further enhance security.

+4. Token Refresh (Obtaining New Access Tokens):
+    - Access tokens have a shorter lifespan for security purposes.
+When an access token expires, the client sends a request to the server to obtain a new one using the stored refresh token.
+    - The server verifies the refresh token's validity and checks if it's not in the list of revoked tokens (blacklist).
+If it's valid, the server generates a new access token and returns it to the client.
+    - The client can then use the new access token for future authenticated requests.

 ## JWT Token management

+### Registration

+- User sends a registration request to the server with their desired username and password.
+- Server validates the input and creates a new user account in the database, including a hashed password for security.
+- Upon successful registration, the server generates a refresh token for the user and stores it in Redis or another secure data store, associated with the user's account.
+The refresh token has a longer expiration time than the access token.
+- The server then generates an access token (shorter-lived token) and signs it with a secret key, containing the user's identity and any relevant user claims.
+- The server sends both the access token and refresh token back to the client as a response to the registration request.
+- The client stores the refresh token securely (e.g., in an HttpOnly cookie or local storage) for future use.

 ### `/Login` POST route